All published articles of this journal are available on ScienceDirect.

 Conclusion

 For the first time, countercurrent extraction and azeotropic distillation were combined to address the issue of equipment corrosion caused by fluorine impurities.
-The findings of this study can be applied in developing a fundamental technological process for the deep purification of technical-grade phosphoric acid, resulting in the production of highly concentrated, pure phosphoric acid.
+The findings of this study can be applied in developing a fundamental technological process for the deep purification of technical-grade phosphoric acid, resulting in the production of pure and highly concentrated phosphoric acid.